JohnByrneJames/SpartaGlobalRepo/Notes/Day3_Training.md

     team dynamics

 * **Seekers**
-    * Eager to engage in disagreement, directness, honestly, lose patient when others aren't as direct, doesn't mind destabilising teams.
+    * Eager to engage in disagreement, directness, honesty, lose patients when others aren't as direct, doesn't mind destabilising teams.
     > **"** Not every situation requires a reaction - Some can be rhetorical and are to inform you of potential happenings rather than prompt a reply. **"**